-Pemigatinib
+Pemigatinib (Pemazyre)

-Pemigatinib is a drug treatment for bile duct cancer.
+Pemigatinib is a type of targeted cancer drug.
+It is pronounced pem-i-gat-in-ib.
 It is also known as Pemazyre.

-Pemigatinib is a type of targeted cancer drug.
 It is a treatment for bile duct cancer that has come back or spread to other parts of the body.
-This is advanced bile duct cancer.
+Bile duct cancer is also called cholangiocarcinoma.

 You might have pemigatinib if your cancer has a change in a gene Open a glossary item called Fibroblast Growth Factor Receptor 2 (FGFR2).
 Your doctor will test the cancer for this before you start this drug.

-How do you have pemigatinib?
+How do you take pemigatinib?

 You take pemigatinib as tablets.
 You swallow them whole with a glass of water.
 You may take them with or without food.
-You should not open, crush or chew the tablets.

 You should take the tablets at the same time, every day.